What is Origin-Destination?

 Raw Trips Data

 The raw trips report includes the list of all trips discovered between the origin and destination points.
-Each trip data include the vehicle’s unique ID (such as MAC address), the origin point, selected waypoints, and the destination point.
+Each trip data include the vehicle’s unique ID (such as MAC address) or trip ID, the origin point, selected waypoints, and the destination point.
 The travel time between each two sensors and the total trip travel time are also reported.

 Average Trips Data